poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.6.2.1.md

                            packages in a -d|--baseDir already have this information in their respective POSEIDON.yml files.
                            (default: Other)
-  --outFormat FORMAT       the format of the output genotype data: EIGENSTRAT,
+  --outFormat FORMAT       the format of the output genotype data: EIGENSTRAT or
-                           PLINK or VCF.
+                           PLINK.
   -o,--outPackagePath DIR  Path for the converted genotype files to be written
                            to.
 If a path is provided, only the converted genotype files are written out, with no change of the